mathematica-mpr/design-d3-training/src/materials/Syllabus.md

 3. How each feature (chart, interaction, etc.) contributes to meeting the visualization goals

 Your tool can use any data that you choose.

+# NOTES

+Add names (me, Charlie)
+Pre-course surveys
+Weekly surveys
+Chrome (for class), FireFox

+NO VIDEO IN 769

+### General notes
+- intentionality in design
+    + justification for all decisions
+- not just looking pretty

+### Week 1/2
+- design process/challenges at MPR
+- Need to be assertive but flexible
+- colorbrewer and colorgorical
+- color-blindness plugin for Chrome

+### Week 3
+- Asynchronous JS
+- Debugging tools (dev tools, console.log)
+- Clarify stacking (no z-index)
+- JS weirdness (coercion, string data (d => +d))
+- no ES6 (but mention)

+### Week 4
+- how to set up margins, dimensions

+### Week 5
+- how D3 deals with time
+- .defined()

+### Week 6
+- don't do much data manipulation
+    + slow
+    + harder
+    + not type-safe
+- mention floating point arithmetic, exact equality

+### Week 7

+### Week 8
+- don't do much with easing functions
+- this is short, but will leave for cushion

+### Week 9
+- switch to before transitions